qouteall/qouteall-blog/Cognitive-biases.md

 Examples:

 - Not wanting to diagnose health problem.
-- Reluctant to stop-loss for a investment decision that turn out to be bad.
+- Reluctant to stop-loss for an investment decision that turn out to be bad.

 ## Quick simplified understanding